RRC-ACE-Outreach/TechCamp/TechCamp - Web App/3 Networking Demo.md

 If you were to mail a letter, you are required to perform certain tasks and to provide information in a standard format.
 You would provide the address of the recipient on the front of the envelope.
 You would usually put your address in the top left-hand corner of the envelope so that the recipient knows where the letter came from.
 You would also put a stamp in the top right-hand corner of the envelope.
 By performing these tasks and conforming to the standards, you would assume your letter would move through the postal system and would be successfully delivered.
 Like a letter, certain pieces of information are required for any network communication to take place.
 The three required pieces are MAC address, logical address and port number.

+### Requirements for communication
+- In order to communicate between your device and any other device on the network three pieces of information are needed:
+  - MAC address
+  - Logical address – IPv4 or IPv6
+  - Port number
+- We will explore each of these pieces of information and see how they work together to deliver information over the Internet

 MAC address is a physical address of the network interface.
 You can look at your MAC address in a variety of ways.
 MAC addresses are unique.
 Some operating systems will allow you to randomize your MAC address as a security feature.